Loader gif

 How do you spend your money?

 I’ll be the first to admit I have weird spending patterns.
-I will go days without buying anything, then make all of my necessary and fun purchases at once.
+I go days without buying anything, then make all of my necessary and fun purchases at once.

 I also like to check my account every day, if not twice a day.
 For now, it’s just so much easier to keep track of just my own purchases.